 Women are much more likely to be affected by urinary incontinence than men, which is the result of various factors.
-The anatomy of the female urinary system makes them more susceptible to problems with the excretion of urine, in addition to particular life events that only affect women, such as childbirth.
+The anatomy of the female urinary system, for example, makes them more susceptible to problems with the excretion of urine, in addition to particular life events that only affect women, such as childbirth.

 The most common types of incontinence for women are stress and urge incontinence, as a result of the causative factors that are relevant for women.

-Urinary incontinence tends to be a condition that is under-reported as it is a potentially embarrassing condition to seek help for, and many women experience mild symptoms that do not inhibit their quality of life significantly.
-As a result, the epidemiologic data on the condition varies considerably, and it is difficult to determine the real prevalence.
+Urinary incontinence tends to be a condition that is under-reported, as it is a potentially embarrassing condition to seek help for.
+Furthermore, many women experience mild symptoms that do not inhibit their quality of life significantly.
+As a result, the epidemiologic data on the condition varies considerably, and it is, therefore, difficult to determine the real prevalence.

-However, 15-50% of women of all ages are thought to experience symptoms of urinary incontinence.
-More severe symptoms, such as losing a large quantity of urine or on a more frequent basis, affects approximately 1 in 10 of all women.
+However, current estimates indicate that between 15% and 50% of women of all ages are thought to experience symptoms of urinary incontinence.
+More severe symptoms, such as losing a large quantity of urine or on a more frequent basis, affect approximately 1 in 10 of all women.

 As women age, the prevalence of the condition rises and more women report symptoms of incontinence.
 This is likely to result from several factors, such as after childbirth and the general aging of the body and urinary system.

-Urge incontinence involves the sudden and irrepressible need to urinate and often women affected by the condition do not have enough time to reach a bathroom to urinate.
+Urge incontinence involves the sudden and irrepressible need to urinate.
+Often, women affected by the condition do not have enough time to reach a bathroom to urinate.

-More women are affected by urge continence than men, which is likely due to the specific conditions that are likely to cause urge incontinence, including overactive bladder and urinary tract infection may cause the condition.
-Infection of the urinary tract, in particular, occurs much more commonly in women and men and probably accounts for the higher prevalence of urge incontinence.
+More women are affected by urge continence than men, which is likely due to the specific conditions that are likely to cause urge incontinence, including an overactive bladder and a urinary tract infection (UTI) which may cause the condition.
+UTIs, in particular, occur much more commonly in women than in men and probably account for the higher prevalence of urge incontinence.

-Pregnancy is a condition unique to the female gender and the process of childbirth is known to have an adverse effect on the ability to pass urine.
-This is due to the strain on the muscles of the pelvic floor during childbirth, which can weaken significantly in the period following giving birth.
+Pregnancy is a condition that is unique to the female gender, with the process of childbirth known to have an adverse effect on the ability to pass urine.
+This is due to the strain on the muscles of the pelvic floor during childbirth, which can weaken significantly during the post-partum period.

 Pelvic floor muscles play an important role in the control of urine flow and are able to stop the flow or urine midway through urination.
 If these muscles are weakened, such as during childbirth, the effects can be evident with symptoms of sexual dysfunction and urinary incontinence.